oldstork/asypi/README.md

 ## Documentation

-Asypi is currently in the very early stages of development, and as a result has no documentation.
+Asypi is currently in the very early stages of development, and as a result has no proper documentation.
 Use at your own risk.